stasMorozik/distributed_system/README.md

 Simple example implementing hexagonal architecture in microservices keeping principles DDD up when modeling domain.

 Any entry point(controller) to the microservice must compiling.
-For example, if the read load is higher, you can create another controller that includes read-only entry points and run it on the cluster.
+For example, if the read load is higher, you can create another controller that includes read-only operation and run it on the cluster.

 A core of any microservice contains domain layer that includes entities, value-objects and aggregates and the application layer that includes services.